monta-app/changelog-cli/README.md

 CHANGELOG_GITHUB_RELEASE # (true,false) if set to true this will create a github release based on the latest tag [defaults to false]
 CHANGELOG_GITHUB_TOKEN # (ght_xxx) the github PAT used for creating the release (requires write permission on the repository level)
-CHANGELOG_JIRA_APP_NAME # (myapp) the jira app name used for generating issue urls [optional] CHANGELOG_OUTPUT # (console,slack) where should the CLI output [defaults to console] CHANGELOG_SLACK_TOKEN # If the output is set to slack then a slack app token should be entered here [only required if output is set to slack]
+CHANGELOG_JIRA_APP_NAME # (myapp) the jira app name used for generating issue urls [optional] CHANGELOG_VERSION_MODE # (SemVer,DateVer) what type of tagging format is being used defaults to DateVer CHANGELOG_OUTPUT # (console,slack) where should the CLI output [defaults to console] CHANGELOG_SLACK_TOKEN # If the output is set to slack then a slack app token should be entered here [only required if output is set to slack]
 CHANGELOG_SLACK_CHANNEL_NAME # the channel where the cli should be outputting to